Bandwidth/bandwidth.github.io/account/guides/bandwidthAccountStructure.md

 Each Account is required to have at least one default Sub-account, also known as a Site.
 Sub-account and Site are used interchangeably throughout Bandwidth, with `SITE` being the more prevalent term in the API documentation and request/response bodies.

-If you were to look at the Account as a filing cabinet - the Sub-accounts could be best visualized as the drawers.
+Metaphorically speaking, if you were to look at the Account as a filing cabinet - the Sub-accounts could be best visualized as the drawers.
 You aren't required to have more than one, but we recommend creating at least a production and development Sub-account to safely test updates and improvements to your own application.

 Some use cases may call for you to create individual Sub-accounts for each of your users.
 It is important to note that there is a maximum of 50 Sub-accounts allowed per Account.